 The study concludes that large cardamom cultivation offers a viable and economically beneficial agricultural option for hill farmers in Kalimpong and Darjeeling districts.
 Despite regional variations, both areas showed strong performance in yield and income generation, particularly in the third year of cultivation.
 Kalimpong’s higher productivity was offset by its relatively higher input and labour costs, while Darjeeling demonstrated better efficiency in resource use.
 Overall, the crop proved resilient and profitable under the prevailing agro-climatic conditions of the Eastern Himalayas.
 Furthermore, the uniform wage structure and involvement of women in the production cycle enhance its role in promoting gender inclusivity in rural farming systems.
 Policymakers and development agencies can leverage these insights to strengthen value chain interventions, ensure better market linkages, and support smallholder farmers in enhancing livelihoods through sustainable spice cultivation practices.

-Reference
+References

 Brian, A., Smith, J., and Johnson, R. (2004).
 “Capital Budgeting Techniques in Agricultural Enterprises: A Comparative Study”.
 Agricultural Finance Review, 64(3), 45–59.